widev3/.github/profile/README.md

 # Wide3

 **Wide3** is a collaborative organization designed to build, manage and scale complex projects through a decentralized yet coordinated operating model.
-It combines strategic guidance, distributed execution, and transparent financial flows to deliver value efficiently and sustainably.
+It combines strategic guidance, distributed execution and transparent financial flows to deliver value efficiently and sustainably.

 ---

 ## 🌐 What is Wide3?

 Wide3 operates as an organizational and financial framework rather than a traditional company.
-Projects are executed by independent contributors and groups, coordinated through shared rules, governance principles, and operational models.
+Projects are executed by independent contributors and groups, coordinated through shared rules, governance principles and operational models.

-At the core of Wide3 is the **BIT Model**, which defines how projects are structured, governed, and financially managed.
+At the core of Wide3 is the **BIT Model**, which defines how projects are structured, governed and financially managed.

 ---